ga-wdi-boston/jquery-ajax-delete/README.md

 1. Create and checkout a new branch (training).
 1. Install dependencies with `npm install`.

-We'll make requests of and receive responses from an HTTP server we'll set up
+We'll make requests of and receive responses from the library-api:
- together:

 1. Open a new terminal (window or tab).
-1. Change into `~/wdi/tmp/library-api`.
+1. Change into the directory where your library-api lives.
-1. Run the HTTP server with `rails server`.
+1. Run `rails s` or `rails server` to start the API(they do the same thing).

 We're now ready to make requests.

-### Curl single book demonstration

-We'll use curl to add a book.
-Watch as I add a script to my `curl/post.sh` file and run it in my terminal.

-### Curl single book code along

-We'll use curl to add a book.
-Code along as I add a script to my `curl/post.sh` file and run it in my terminal.

-### Curl single book lab

-Now write your own curl script in `curl/post.sh`.
-Add a few books.

-### AJAX single book demo and lab

-Watch as I change the code in `index.html` and alter the javascript.

-We'll be going back and forth between watching me and doing it yourself.
+### Deleting data from an API

+#### DELETE /books/:id

+1. Delete /books/:id using curl
+1. Make a form to delete books
+1. Delete /books/:id using AJAX

 ## [License](LICENSE)